peytoncordero/DRI25/creating-simulations.md

 sim = DiceSim(die1.roll, 1000)
 ```

-First, we create a new instance of our `Die` class (remember, you can create as many new objects of a class as you'd like!) and give it 6 sides.
+First, we create a new instance of our `Die` class (remember, you can create as many new objects of a class as you'd like) and give it 6 sides.
 Then, we create a new `sim` object.
 As parameters, we pass in our roll method and 1000, for the number of iterations to run.

 And that's it!
 If you run the final cell, you should see a report of the results of the simulation.